omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 When you are satisfied with your settings, click the *Set facet* button.

-**Resource class** allow visitors to narrow items by their resource class
+**Resource class** allow visitors to narrow items by their resource class.

 Give the facet a name (required).